 Bears Ears National Monument

 Let's start off first with the obvious.
 Designation of the new national monument centered around the Bears Ears buttes by President Barack Obama on December 28, 2016 was controversial.
 With one stroke of his pen using the 1906 Antiquities Act, the President changed the uses and preservation status of over 1.3 million acres.
 Many in the region and around the United States applauded the designation, saving the heritage and history of the tribal lands.
 Many eschewed the designation as government overreach and taking available land away from other uses.
-In 2017, President Trump added to the controversy.
-He was going to try to cut the size down by eighty-five percent, essentially taking away the Antiquities Act designation on a vast majority of Bears Ears from a former president.
-It was and is going to be a legal fight.
+The discussion on just what shape and size the monument will take is still ongoing, as well as what visitor amenities will be added and are appropriate, but the fact of its historic vistas and important heritage, thousands of years to take shape, has not changed.

 Click here to Sponsor the page and how to reserve your ad.